- Indoor and Outdoor

 Yes, Athelhampton House and Gardens is wheelchair friendly and has accessible toilets.

-Athelhampton House and Gardens has not told us if they are fully pushchair friendly.
+No, Athelhampton House and Gardens have stated they are not pushchair friendly.

 Athelhampton House and Gardens has not told us if they are dog friendly.